Written by Liam and Aoife!

 Our writer Dad’s books weren’t getting published so he tried to win a great story idea from the Thief.
 He did its three story challenges, but got an answer wrong so the Thief won all our Dad’s stories.
 But memories are stories too and Thief started taking his memories as well.

-We realised that the thief had been magically travelling through books.
-We somehow worked out how it did it.
+Luckily we realised that the thief had been magically travelling through books.
+We somehow worked out how to do it too.
 Remembering there was a book in Dad’s room, we disappeared from our house and reappeared at Dad’s bedside.
 We took a deep breath and set off magically to our library…

 I opened my eyes to that same nauseous feeling of being suddenly out of place, like being walloped in the tummy by a heavyweight boxer.
 I got my bearings.
 We were on the ground at the back of our library, right in the middle of the kids’ section.
 Dad was lying on a cushioned bench beside us, the book still rising and falling on his chest.